-You should not fly before you have had your follow-up outpatient appointment at the hospital.
+You should not fly for the purpose of a holiday before you have had your follow-up outpatient appointment at the hospital.

 It is important that you talk to your GP before you travel or plan to fly.
 You can decide together when you are ready to travel.